Henrycle/CNNBasedHash/README.md

 ## Data

-There are 2700 images in the "test_image" folder.
-If you want to use your own image, please obey the following rules of data directory structure:
+If you want to test the model, please obey the following rules of data directory structure:
 ```
 <data_root>/
   test/